Proverbs 8 – In Praise of Wisdom

 b.
 You simple ones, understand prudence: Wisdom doesn’t give up on the simple ones.
 The simple man described in Proverbs 7 seems like a lost cause, but he doesn’t have to be.
 We can learn the ways of wisdom and benefit from that learning.

 c.
 My mouth will speak truth: When wisdom speaks, it is true.
 When people use lies they should not be trusted to communicate wisdom.
 Wisdom says of her words that there is nothing crooked or perverse in them.
-Because of this the words can be understood; they are plain to him who understands.
+Because of this, the words can be understood; they are all plain to him who understands.
 There is clarity and a straightforward character to wisdom, one that contrasts with elaborate so-called hidden truths and mysteries.

 i.
-It could be said of the Scriptures in general, they are plain to him who understands.
+It could be said of the Scriptures in general, they are all plain to him who understands.
 Of course, there are deep and occasionally complicated passages, but the fundamental truths of the Bible are plain to those who trust God and honor His word.
 As the American author Mark Twain was reported to have said, It’s not the parts of the Bible I can’t understand that bother me; it’s the parts that I do understand.

 ii.
 “It was a smart answer which M. Durant, a witty and learned minister of the Reformed Church of Paris, gave to a lady of suspected chastity, and now revolted: when she pretended the hardness of the Scripture, Why, said he, madam, what can be more plain than ‘Thou shalt not commit adultery?’
 Had she not been failing in the practice of what she could not but know, she had found no cause to complain of the difficulty of that which she could not know.”
 (Trapp)

 d.
-All the things that one may desire cannot be compared with her: Wisdom’s value is above silver, gold, and rubies.
+All the things one may desire cannot be compared with her: Wisdom’s value is above silver, gold, and rubies.
 Without wisdom, one may have the riches of this world and a miserable life.
 Early in his reign Solomon desired wisdom above all riches and was greatly blessed because of it (1 Kings 3:10-13).

 B. Wisdom describes herself.